 - Pasting , to create siblings.
 Then select pasted notes and hit Tab to indent them within the previous sibling (making it the parent).

 - Add a new (temporary) child note - with any name - to the to-be-parent note.
 Select this new note this new note and do the paste.
 Delete the temporary note.

 There is a subtle difference between the two methods.
 The second only invokes the $OnAdd of the intended new container.
 The first method invokes the latter and the $OnAdd of that container's parent as the pasted content is initially pasted in as a sibling of the containers and so gets the $OnAdd action of their mutual parent.

-If $OnAdd actions aren't being used or the code used is trivial, then both methods are equally good.
+If $OnAdd actions are being used or the code used is trivial, then both methods are equally good.
 If there are significant location-dependent $OnAdd actions, the second method is the best one to use.